"Friends of Syria" say Annan plan is last hope

 "I am convinced that if there are several hundred observers, allowed to move around freely, and if Syria allows foreign media into the country, then things will drastically and fundamentally change," said Juppe.

-Before the meeting, Sarkozy repeated calls to create a safe passage for relief organisations to get food and medicine to about 1 million civilians caught up in the fighting.
+Ahead of the meeting, Sarkozy repeated calls to create a safe passage for relief organizations to get food and medicine to about 1 million civilians caught up in the fighting.

 "The solution is the establishment of humanitarian corridors so that an opposition can exist in Syria," Juppe said.